Greenray/css-optimizer/readme.md

 CSS parser and optimizer.
 =========================

-Parses css code, automatically inserts browser-specific prefixes and compresses the code.
+Reads css code, automatically inserts browser-specific prefixes and compresses the code.
 There is a possibility of caching the result.

-This class does not generate errors, because in case of failure to write files in the cache, the browser will handle the css files as usual.
-In this case, it is important to follow the correct installation of access rights to the data directory (the cache).
+It is important to follow the correct installation of access rights to the data directory (the cache).

 ## Feachures

+* Handles css @import directive thus multiple files can be combined into one.
 * Automatically inserts browser-specific prefixes for defined css properties.
 * Removes two or more consecutive spaces.
 * Removes the spaces, if a curly bracket, colon, semicolon or comma is placed before or after them.